Timeline Widget for Websites. 12 Templates, No-code - Poper

 Why static history paragraphs fail (and timelines convert)

 The default About-Us page is a wall of text: 'Founded in 2008, we grew from a two-person garage operation to 200 employees by 2018, expanded to Asia in 2021, and shipped our enterprise tier in 2024.'
 That paragraph contains four real milestones, but visitors process it as one undifferentiated block.
 Eye-tracking studies on About-Us pages consistently show users skim the first sentence and bounce.
 Replace that paragraph with a visual timeline and the same four milestones become four scannable cards with dates, headlines, and supporting images.
-Time-on-page typically rises 40 to 70 percent on About-Us pages after a timeline replaces a paragraph, and visitors actually retain the dates.
+Time-on-page typically rises Measure impact with your own analytics on About-Us pages after a timeline replaces a paragraph, and visitors actually retain the dates.
 For brand-sensitive companies (consulting, legal, healthcare, B2B SaaS) where the About-Us page is a credibility checkpoint, the timeline is one of the highest-ROI page changes you can make.

 02